openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

 Solver constraints
 ++++++++++++++++++

-The constraints of the variables corresponding to the equations detailed in :ref:`Food product modelling` are added to the solver by dedicated methods:
+The constraints on the variables corresponding to the equations detailed in :ref:`Food product modelling` are added to the solver by dedicated methods:

 * :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._add_total_leaves_percentage_constraint`
 * :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._add_mass_order_constraints`